johnnygill/jackanory/blogs/2014/05/11/letter_to_gazette.rst

 The article went on to say::

-  Further educationand the chance to broaden cultural horizons beyond our shores is now a financial a financial impossibility for far too many gifted youngsters.
+  Further education and the chance to broaden cultural horizons beyond our shores is now a financial a financial impossibility for far too many gifted youngsters.